ionos-deploy-now/documentation/content/docs/explicit-build-configuration.md

 ## Sample file

 This sample of .ionos.yml demonstrates commonn settings available for configuration.
+You can find more sample files for common frameworks [here](/docs/framework-samples/).

 ``` yml
 ---